AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-25-format-code-on-save-vs-code-eslint.md

 }
 ```

-Commit the file so that other devs on your team receive the prompt to install ESLint.
+Commit the file so that other developers on your team receive the prompt to install ESLint.

-##### Auto-Formatting Code on Save
+### Automatically Formatting Code on Save

 Finally, it's time to configure VS Code to auto-format code with ESLint whenever you save a file.
 You can do this in one of two ways:

 - **User settings**: applied to all workspaces.
 - **Workspace settings**: only applied to the current workspace.

-Open up your command palette (`Ctrl+Shift+P` on Windows and `Cmd+Shift+P` on Mac) and search for `settings`.
+Open your command palette (`Ctrl+Shift+P` on Windows and `Cmd+Shift+P` on Mac) and search for `settings`.
 Look for these two options, depending on which one you want to configure:

 - User settings: `Preferences: Open Settings (JSON)`
 - Workspace settings: `Preferences: Open Workspace Settings (JSON)`